|

 away at night during your sleep, and you unconsciously “chew” on the resentments

 much as a cow chewing on its cud.
-A mouth guard is usually the only medical precaution
+A mouth guard is usually the only medical containment

 for bruxism, but the cure for bruxism is to face the truth of your emotional pain and